RubenDguez/employee-tracker/README.md

 - **Update Employee Role**: Allows the user to update an employee's role.
 - **(ROLE Based) Delete Department**: General Manager and Store Manager are allowed to delete Departments, all other do not have this option.
 - **(ROLE Based) Delete Roles**: General Manager and Store Manager are allowed to delete Roles, all other do not have this option.
+- **(ROLE Based) Delete Employee**: General Manager and Store Manager are allowed to delete Employees, all others do not have this option.

 ### Future Features

 - Update employee managers.
 - View employees by manager.
 - View employees by department.
-- Delete departments, roles, and employees.
 - View the total utilized budget of a department.

 ## Walkthrough Video